Innovax-ILTThis page contains information on Innovax-ILT for veterinary use.

 7. The contents of the filled syringe are then added to remaining diluent.
 It is important that this be done slowly.
 Slowly empty the syringe, allowing the vaccine to run down the side of the diluent container.
 Gently agitate the container as the vaccine is being mixed.
 Withdraw a portion of the diluent with the syringe to flush ampule.
 Remove the remaining diluent from the ampule and inject gently into the diluent container.
 Remove the syringe.

-8. Fill the previously sterilized egg inoculation machine or automatic syringe according to the manufacturer’s recommendations.
+8. Fill the previously sterilized automatic syringe or egg inoculation machine according to the manufacturer’s recommendations.

 9. The vaccine is now ready for use.